How to Watch Kentucky Basketball This Season

 Long story short: it’s a decent service for Kentucky fans, but unless you’re an AT&T customer, you’re better off getting a cheaper plan from another provider.

 DIRECTV NOW Pricing

-Alternatively, you could sign up for the basic Live a Little plan, which costs just $35 per month ($5 less per month than Hulu Live).
+Alternatively, you could sign up for the basic Live a Little plan, which costs just $40 per month.
 However, the Live a Little plan doesn’t include ESPNU or the SEC Network, so you’ll miss eight games from the regular season plus a significant chunk of the SEC Conference Championship.
 That’s a bit hard to swallow for hardcore fans, but you’ll have to see what’s right for you.

 Of course, DIRECTV NOW customers who also sign up for an Unlimited Choice Plan from AT&T get a $25 credit added to their bill, essentially making DIRECTV NOW service just $10 per month.
 So if you’ve already got an AT&T Unlimited Choice Plan (or have been thinking about getting one), DIRECTV NOW is definitely the most cost-effective way to stream UK basketball.

 Watching Kentucky Basketball on DIRECTV NOW

 Yes, DIRECTV NOW offers all the channels you need to watch Kentucky basketball.
 But keep in mind the service offers CBS access in only 86 markets nationwide.
 So unless you live in one of those 86 major metropolitan areas, it’s unlikely you’ll be able to watch every Kentucky basketball game via livestream.
 Definitely check DIRECTV NOW’s local channel availability to see if CBS is offered in your area before jumping into the service.